CAT

 Scholar-Level 17

-Hello!
-Unfortunately, there is not even a decent B-School anywhere in India where one can get admission with a low score in the CAT or any other exam.
-I suggest you to either reappear for CAT (or other exams as per your wish) later this year or focus on the other upcoming exams like MBA CET and MAT.
+Unfortunately, there is not even a decent B-School in Bangalore (or anywhere in India for that matter) where one can expect getting admission with that low score in the CAT exam.
+And the ones you might get won't simply be worth enough to pursue MBA; a total waste of both time (2-years) and money (in Lacs).
+I advise you to either reappear for CAT (or other exams as per your wish) next year or focus on the other upcoming exams like MAH-MBA CET and MAT.

 New question posted